-• Informs all employees under his/her direction of the emergency situations as appropriate.
+- Informs all employees under his/her direction of the emergency situations as appropriate. - Coordinates implementation of emergency procedures. - Ensures emergency guidelines are established for appropriate departments. - Ensures that all research staff are aware of Emergency Operation Plan drills and participates in drills and exercises. - Establishing prioritized needs for recovery of research departments and labs - Identifying and prioritizing campus needs relative to recovery or preservation of research - Reporting to state and federal agencies for grants, research compliance and/or Biosafety

-- Coordinates implementation of emergency procedures. - Ensures all available resources are available for emergency notifications and media engagements. - Ensures emergency guidelines are established for appropriate departments. - Ensures that all research staff are aware of Emergency Operation Plan drills and participates in drills and exercises. - Ensures all employees under his/her direction attend safety training courses. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.
+- Identifying and prioritizing needs for care and maintenance of research animals - Ensures all employees under his/her direction attend safety training courses. - Understands the EOP and is prepared to accept incident responsibilities as needed, as directed by the Incident Commander or Emergency Management Director, or designee.